 § 2196.8.
 Parts Unavailability Compliance Time Extension.

-(a) A vehicle owner of a fleet of ten or fewer vehicles may make a request to the Executive Officer for a vehicle compliance extension through the referee if parts to bring a vehicle back into compliance are not available to complete the needed repairs.
+(a) A vehicle owner may make a request to the Executive Officer for a vehicle compliance time extension through the referee if parts to bring a vehicle back into compliance are not available to complete the needed repairs.

-(b) Upon making a compliance extension request, the vehicle owner shall provide the documentation specified in section 2197.2(h) to demonstrate that a good-faith effort has been made to bring the vehicle into compliance by the compliance deadline.
+(b) Upon making a compliance time extension request, the vehicle owner shall provide the documentation specified in section 2197.2(i) to demonstrate that a good-faith effort has been made to bring the vehicle into compliance.

-(c) The Executive Officer may grant a one-time compliance extension to eligible vehicles upon the referee verifying the following owner and the vehicle requirements and recommending the vehicle receive a compliance extension:
+(c) The referee shall verify the following owner and vehicle requirements and make a recommendation to the Executive Officer on the issuance of the compliance time extension:

-Fleet eligibility as specified in subsection (a) of this section.

 The vehicle’s emissions control systems have not been tampered.